Kimpalele/TemperatureControlledFan/README.md

 ### AWS Setup

-In aws Ive set up a device, my esp32 and attached the right policies for it to be able to connect with its certificates and be able to publish and subscribe to topics.
-It  Ive got a API call set up using a lambda function which stores the temperature data in DynamoDB, and attached it to a schedule using AWS Eventbridge that invokes the function every 15 minutes.
+In aws I've set up a device, my esp32 and attached the right policies for it to be able to connect with its certificates and be able to publish and subscribe to topics.
+It  I've got a API call set up using a lambda function which stores the temperature data in DynamoDB, and attached it to a schedule using AWS Eventbridge that invokes the function every 15 minutes.
 I have just barely started on a lambda function which is supposed to compare API temp(outside) with sensor temp and send a response back to my hardware.

 ### Component Summary